dennyjj/scriptable/REAME.md

 2. Add script
 3. Paste the code from .mjs files
 4. Run the script and there should be notification from the app
-5. Feel free to modify the scripts
+5. Feel free to modify the scripts (bus route and bus stop id)

 #### (Optional) Trigger Shortcuts to call the scripts